tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 However, if I recall correctly, most of the software (samplers and models) where either custom build in-house or used specialized software.

 Also, it seems that MCMC approaches completely took over other inference methods due to its simplicity and scalability.
 I've never heard using
-[https://en.wikipedia.org/wiki/Belief_propagation](Message-passing) anymore and [https://arxiv.org/abs/1601.00670](Variational Inference) is not that popular either.
+[Message-passing](https://en.wikipedia.org/wiki/Belief_propagation) anymore and [Variational Inference](https://arxiv.org/abs/1601.00670) is not that popular either.

 # Outro
 It was a mouthful.
 Quite a bit has happened.
 What are the things that you've noticed?